MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_filter_capabilities.md

 The network adapter supports NDIS packet coalescing.
 Packet coalescing is only supported on the default receive queue of the network adapter.
 This receive queue has an identifier of NDIS_DEFAULT_RECEIVE_QUEUE_ID.

 <div class="alert"><b>Note</b>  This flag is supported in NDIS 6.30 and later.</div><div> </div>

-#### NDIS_RECEIVE_FILTER_VM_QUEUE_SUPPORTED

-The network adapter provides the minimum requirements to support VM  queue packet filtering.

-The miniport driver must set this flag if it is enabled to use the VMQ or SR-IOV interface.

-For more information about VMQ requirements for VM queue packet filtering, see <a href="https://msdn.microsoft.com/bfee8a3c-d2be-4718-beb4-067b66756a41">Setting and Clearing VMQ Filters</a>.

-For more information about SR-IOV requirements for VM queue packet filtering, see <a href="https://msdn.microsoft.com/F0137D59-1701-4DFC-BB30-27E477FC0706">Setting a Receive Filter on a Virtual Port</a>.

 ### -field SupportedFilterTests